Bad Powers

 Restriction: Use only in a game with Bad Powers.

-LEMON [M:PR:B] Takes Only One Challenge Patrick Riley (Bad Powers)
+LEMON [M:WWW:B] Takes Only One Challenge Patrick Riley (Bad Powers)

-You have the power to break down.
+You have the weakness of breakdown.
 You may only take one challenge per turn and may not use a Timegash to make a challenge.

 Restriction: Use only in a game with bad powers.